yannis182del/Remote-dev-tools/README.md

 [PukkaTeam](https://pukkateam.com/) - Remote Team Communication, Made Easy.
 Bring your remote team together with real team presence, automated selfie photos, simple 1 click video calls and see their status throughout the day.

+## Project Management

+[Jira](https://www.atlassian.com/software/jira) - Jira Software is built for every member of your software team to plan, track, and release great software.

+[Confluence](https://www.atlassian.com/software/confluence) - Confluence is your team workspace where knowledge and collaboration meet to achieve great things.